cyberchitta/llm-context.py/README.md

 - **Customizable Ignore Patterns**: Allows additional ignore patterns to be specified, giving you fine-grained control over what's included in the context.
 - **Versatile Content Support**: Works with both code repositories and collections of text-based documents.

+## Current Usage Patterns

+1. **LLM Integration**: LLM Context has been primarily used to provide Project Knowledge in Claude and GPT Knowledge in OpenAI.
+It can also be used with vanilla chat interfaces, though this use case has been less explored.

+2. **Project Types**: The tool has been successfully used with both code repositories and collections of text/markdown documents, making it versatile for various types of projects.

+3. **Project Size**: LLM Context has been mainly used for projects where all files can be comfortably loaded into the LLM's context.
+Its usage for larger projects, where not all files would fit within the LLM's context window, has been limited and the workflow for such cases is less optimized.

+We welcome feedback on how to improve the workflow for larger projects and other use cases.

 ## Installation

 Use [pipx](https://pypa.github.io/pipx/) to install LLM Context: